-Despite the fact that this wisdom has held, experts have debunked this figure multiple times over the years.
+Nope.
+Never was.
+Despite the fact that many hold this wisdom as truth, experts have debunked this figure multiple times over the years.
 But if the 50% divorce rate is a myth, the question remains, how did it get started?
 How did it become so widely agreed upon and acknowledged?

 The Divorce Rate Is Actually Dropping

-The divorce rate did spike in the 1970s and early 1980s, especially after no-fault divorce became the law.
+The divorce rate did spike in the 1970s and early ’80s, especially after no-fault divorce became the law.
 Under these regulations, neither party has to prove the other is at fault to dissolve a marriage.
-Instead of blaming one another to determine who is responsible, the only qualifier is that if one party wants a divorce, you can get a divorce.
+Instead of blaming one another to determine who is responsible, the only qualifier is that if one party wants a divorce, they can get a divorce.

 No-fault divorce streamlines and simplifies the process.
 Though there was an initial upswing in the dissolution of marriage, the divorce rate has declined steadily since.
-Leaving out those where one spouse died, approximately 70% of marriages in the 1990s made it until their 15th anniversary.
+Leaving out unions where one spouse died, approximately 70% of marriages in the 1990s made it until their 15th anniversary.
 This is up from around 65% in the ‘70s and ‘80s.
-Moving into the 2000s, the divorce rate is even lower.

 Unlike many previous generations, marriage isn’t a given.
 People aren’t in as great a hurry to get hitched and settle down, and many marriages are less rushed.
-These days, people are pushing it off and taking their time to get it right.
+These days, people often push off tying the knot and take their time to get it right.
 Essentially, if people are going to go through the effort of marriage, many want to make sure it sticks.
 And the divorce rate appears to reflect these trends.

 Divorce Rate Statistics

 While the divorce rate, as a whole, has been in steady decline, that’s not consistent across every demographic and population.
-Factors like education level and race are big indicators in divorce.
-The Washington Post recently published the following data based on a 2014 survey.
+Factors like education level and race are big indicators of a potential divorce.
+The Washington Post published the following data based on a 2014 survey.

 Race And The Divorce Rate